orjangj/cookbook/security/secure_boot.md

 ```

 If a problem is detected during the secure boot process the bootloader halts the
-system from booting further, and may initiate a recovery process to restore the
+system from booting further, and may subsequently initiate a recovery process to
-device back to a state of integrity.
-Recovery mechanisms may include loading an
+restore the device back to a state of integrity.
+Recovery mechanisms may include
-older version that was previously known to work or allow recovery images to be
+loading an older version that was previously known to work or allow recovery
-downladed locally or remotely through authenticated update mechanisms.
+images to be downladed locally or remotely through an authenticated update

-### Root-of-Trust

-The Secure Boot CoT can only be trusted if it originates from an immutable
-hardware-level RoT, which typically includes (but not limited to):

-- A primary bootloader that supports Secure Boot
-- A hardware-accelerated cryptographic engine
-- A place to safely store trusted keys
-- Security configuration settings

-Preferably, the Boot ROM code should support Secure Boot considering that it is
-already immutable and thus implicitly considered a trusted software component.
-Note however, that Boot ROM code can, like any other piece of software, suffer
-from security vulnerabilities and bugs which may impact the Secure Boot process.
-Hence, it is important to check whether or not the processor has any known
-security vulnerabilities during hardware selection.
-If the Boot ROM does not
-natively support Secure Boot, which may be the case for microcontrollers, it may
-be possible to extend the Boot ROM with a secure boot enabled bootloader stored
-in a permanently write-protected flash area.

-The trusted keys forms the basis of establishing trust in digital signatures
-that are applied to images.
-Although these keys are the public counterparts of
-the private keys used for signing images, it is important that signature
-verification keys cannot be tampered with.
-Normally, such keys are embedded and
-locked by OEM in one-time programmable memory (i.e. electrical fuses) during
-device production to prevent the keys from being modified in the field.

-Security settings includes policies and configuration settings that may alter
-the behavior of the boot process.
-Such as what boot devices to boot from and in
-what order, whether or not the processor allows direct boot to external memory,
-or if debug ports are enabled.
-Make sure you familiarize yourself with the
-processor and it's security reference manual.
+mechanism.

 ### Digital signatures

+A digital signature is an electronic analog of a written signature that provides
-Secure Boot leverages digital signatures to provide the following security
+the following security services [7]:
-services:

 - Data Integrity
 - Source Authentication
 - Non-repudiation

 **Data Integrity** is a property whereby data has not been modified since it was
 created, transmitted or stored.
-Digital signatures rely on Secure Hashing
+Digital signatures rely on a Secure Hash
-Algorithms (SHA) to ensure data is in a state of integrity.
-Similar to checksums
+Algorithm (SHA) to ensure data is in a state of integrity.
+SHA's transforms data
-(i.e. CRC32), SHA's detect accidental or intentional data corruption.
-However,
-SHA's are designed to create unique digital fingerprints that are
+into a unique fixed-length digital fingerprint that is computationally
-computationally infeasible to forge and replace, thus making them suitable for
+infeasibly to forge and replace, thus enabling the secure boot process to detect
-cryptographic operations.
+both accidental or intentional data corruption.

 **Source Authentication** provides assurance that the data originates from a
 legitimate source (the private key-holder).
-This is achieved through use of
-Public Key Cryptography (TODO: REF).

-**Non-repudiation**, in a cryptographic sense, ... that the private key-holder
-cannot deny having signed the data.

-Code Signing
+When a digital signature is created
+for a firmware image, the image is first hashed using a Secure Hash Algorithm
+(i.e. SHA256), and then subsequently encrypted using the private key.
+The
+resulting signature is then attached to the original firmware image to create a
+signed image.
+During the signature verification process, the verifiying entity
+computes the hash over the original image and compares the result to the
+decrypted signature attached to the image.
+Only the corresponding public key is
+capable of decrypting the signature that results in the original hash computed
+by the signatory.
+If the two hash values are equal, the digital signature is
+authentic and the recipient is given the assurance that the image is both in a
+state of integrity and comes from a trusted source.
+The following diagrams
+illustrate the signing and verification process for digital signatures.

 ```plantuml
 @startuml